imixs/imixs-admin/README.md

 where 'localhost:5000' need to be replaced with your private registry.

+### Ozark Implementations

+The MVC 1.0 Ozark reference implementation is provided in two different versions optimized for RestEasy (Wildfly) and Jersey (Glassfish).
+Find installation details [here](https://www.mvc-spec.org/ozark/docs/install-javaee.html).

+You can build the admin client for glassfish using the maven profile 'jersey'

+	$ mvn clean install -Pjersey

+**Note:** The default profile uses the RestEasy implementation for Wildfly.

 ## Development

+Imixs-Admin is provided as a Maven Web Module and can be build by the maven command:

+	$ mvn clean install

+The .war file can be deployed into any Jakarta EE Application server.

 During development you can use the docker-compose-dev.yml file.
 This stack maps the src/docker/deployments folder to the wildfly auto deploy directory.